Residental Life Handbook

 Welcome home to the Residence Halls!

-The Residence Halls Association (RHA) Executive Board would like to take this opportunity to welcome all returning, incoming, and transferstudents to what will surely be another stellar year of on-campus living.
-RHA is one of three student governments at Fordham University.
-Our focus is representing you--the residents--and voicing your interests and concerns to the administration.
-From advocating resident issues to providing in-hall programs to planning campus-wide events, we hope to make your residential experience this year a memorable one!
+The Residence Halls Association (RHA) executive board would like to take this opportunity to welcome all returning, incoming and transfer students to what will surely be another year of stellar on-campus living.
+For those of you who aren’t familiar with RHA, it is one of the three student governments at Fordham University’s Rose Hill Campus.
+Our purpose is to represent you – the residents – and voice your concerns.

 Find us on Facebook: search "Residence Halls Association"